 In the Research Excellence Framework 2014, OU research in Art and Design ranked sixth in the UK for its proportion of 3* (internationally excellent) or 4* (world leading) ratings.
 We have two significant online research resources available to all: the Open Arts Archive and the Open Arts Journal.

 Our academics often give talks at high-profile museums and art galleries.
-We also advise on OU/BBC productions, including Civilisations – a series exploring the visual culture of societies around the globe.
+We also advise on OU/BBC productions, including Civilisations (a series exploring the visual culture of societies around the globe) and Secrets of the Museum (a series venturing behind the scenes at the Victoria and Albert museum of art, design and performance).

 Banner image: EmmePi Travel / Alamy